 * U.S. lawmakers make late effort to avoid fiscal crisis

-* MSCI all-world index dips; U.S. stocks down 0.5 percent
+* MSCI all-world index dips as U.S. stocks open lower

 * Yen hits 2-year low vs dollar before Japan stimulus

-NEW YORK, Dec 28 World stocks and the euro slipped on Friday while U.S. shares fell for a fifth day as the White House and U.S. lawmakers planned to make a late effort to avoid the U.S. "fiscal cliff."
+LONDON/NEW YORK, Dec 28 Global stocks edged lower along with the euro on Friday as the White House and U.S. lawmakers planned to make a late effort to avoid the U.S. "fiscal cliff."

-Meanwhile, expectations that Japan will inject new stimulus into its economy pushed the yen to a two-year low for a third straight day.
+Elsewhere, expectations that Japan will inject new stimulus into its economy pushed the yen to a two-year low for a third day.

-President Barack Obama and Democratic and Republican lawmakers were scheduled to meet on Friday afternoon as the deadline looms for reaching a budget deal to avert massive tax increases and spending cuts that could drag the economy - and others around the world with it - into recession.
+President Barack Obama and Democratic and Republican lawmakers were scheduled to meet on Friday as the deadline looms for reaching a deal on the budget to avert massive tax increases and spending cuts which could drag the economy into recession - and others around the world along with it.

-Participants in the 3 p.m. session (2000 GMT) will attempt to smooth over sharp differences on raising taxes on higher-income Americans and spending cuts in politically sensitive social welfare programs such as Medicare and Medicaid.
+The participants in the 3 p.m. session (2000 GMT) will attempt to smooth over sharp differences over raises taxes on higher-income Americans and spending cuts in politically sensitive social welfare programs such as Medicare and Medicaid.

-The MSCI all-world share index was down 0.2 percent and the pan-European FTSEurofirst 300 ended down 0.6 percent.
+The MSCI all-world share index was down 0.2 percent, while U.S. stocks opened lower.

-Allowing $600 billion of higher taxes and spending cuts to start in January would prevent U.S. debt spilling beyond a $16.4 trillion agreed limit.
-However, analysts fear the measures could wipe as much as 4 percent off the country's growth rate.
+Going over the fiscal cliff - allowing $600 billion of higher taxes and lower spending cuts to start coming into force in January - would prevent U.S. debt spilling beyond a $16.4 trillion agreed limit.
+However, analysts fear that such measures could wipe as much as 4 percent off the country's growth rate, if left unchecked.

 EURO FALLS, YEN HITS LOW

-An agreement on the U.S. budget would be viewed as positive for riskier currencies such as the euro and Australian dollar, while a deadlock or snags in the negotiations would be deemed positive for the safe-haven and highly liquid dollar.
+An agreement on the U.S. budget would be viewed as positive for riskier currencies such as the euro and Australian dollar, while a deadlock or snags in fiscal negotiations to avoid a fiscal cliff is deemed positive for the safe-haven and highly liquid dollar.

-The yen's unabated slide since Shinzo Abe took the helm as Japan's prime minister on Wednesday has taken the currency to two-year lows for three straight days.
+The yen's unabated slide since Shinzo Abe took the helm as Japan's prime minister on Wednesday has hit fresh two-year lows for three straight days.
 Abe has vowed to press for aggressive monetary stimulus to fight deflation.

-The dollar was steady against the yen at 86.11 yen, edging away from a peak of 86.64 yen, its strongest since August 2010, when it stopped just shy of reported options barriers at 86.75 yen and 87.00 yen.
+The dollar was steady against the yen at 86.07 yen, edging away from an earlier peak of 86.64 yen, its strongest since August 2010, when it stopped just shy of reported options barriers at 86.75 yen and 87.00 yen.

 In the U.S. bond market, benchmark Treasuries yields dropped to their lowest levels in two weeks as concerns that the economy would be harmed by tax hikes and spending cuts and a fall in consumer confidence spurred demand for safe-haven bonds.

-Benchmark 10-year notes were last up 4/32 in price, with yields falling to 1.72 percent, down from 1.73 percent on Thursday and from a two-month high of 1.85 percent a week and a half ago.
+Benchmark 10-year notes rose 8/32 in price, with yields falling to 1.71 percent, down from 1.73 percent on Thursday and from a two-month high of 1.85 percent a week and a half ago.

 A Reuters poll showed economists think China's factory activity probably expanded at its fastest pace in eight months in December.